Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Does schema markup directly improve rankings?

 Google has said schema is not a direct ranking factor.
-However, the indirect effects (higher CTR from rich results, better entity understanding, AI citation eligibility) compound into measurable organic growth.
-Every high-performing website we audit has comprehensive schema implementation.
+The indirect effects (higher click-through rates from rich results, better entity understanding, AI citation eligibility) support organic growth.
+High-performing websites tend to have complete schema implementation.

 Is schema markup still important in 2026?

-More important than ever.
-With AI search engines now answering 30%+ of queries, schema markup has evolved from a "nice-to-have rich results play" into a critical signal for whether AI systems can understand and cite your content.
-Sites without schema are increasingly invisible to AI-powered search.
+It is important.
+AI search engines answer a large volume of queries.
+Schema markup provides a clear signal for whether AI systems can understand and cite your content.
+Sites without schema are harder for AI-powered search to parse.

 What is the difference between JSON-LD, Microdata, and RDFa?